Hair Transplant Scabs Not Falling Off (Or Falling Off With Hair?)

 • Picking or scratching, even if scabs seem loose

-Remember, while delayed scab healing isn’t ideal, attempting aggressive removal methods could damage your transplanted follicles.
+Bottom line: While delayed scab healing isn't ideal, attempting aggressive removal methods could damage your transplanted follicles.
 Working with your surgeon to adjust your care routine is the safest path to resolution.

 What do I do if I still have scabs 3 months after hair transplant surgery?